The Elite Player Performance Plan (EPPP) is a long-term strategy with the aim of developing more and better homegrown players.

 The EPPP is the result of consultation between the Premier League and its clubs, representatives of the Football League, the Football Association and other key football stakeholders.

-The Premier League Youth Department work for, with and on behalf of our clubs to deliver a world-class youth development system via the delivery of four key functions:
+The Premier League Football Development Department work for, with and on behalf of our clubs to deliver a world-class youth development system via the delivery of four key functions:

-Premier League 2, Professional Development League 2, Under-21 Premier League Cup and Premier League International Cup, and the Under-18 Premier League and U18 Professional Development League 2, help to bridge the gap from youth football to the rigours of senior competitions on the international and domestic stage.
+Premier League 2, Professional Development League 2, Premier League Cup and Premier League International Cup, and the Under-18 Premier League and Under-18 Professional Development League 2 help to bridge the gap from youth football to the rigours of senior competitions on the international and domestic stage.

 A range of other festivals and tournaments from Under-9s and above are also operated by the League.
-You can find out more by visiting premierleague.com/youth/operations.
+You can find out more by visiting premierleague.com/youth/games-programme.

 The Premier League aims to provide world-class education via inspirational and innovative teaching, which develops educationally rounded people through the delivery of a holistic approach.

 The League has its own Education Department that delivers a programme to support the technical, tactical, physical, mental, lifestyle and welfare development of all Academy players.

 The Premier League is also responsible for the formal education programmes for all Apprentices aged 16-19 who have signed a full-time Scholarship Agreement at a PL Club.

 You can find out more by visiting premierleague.com/youth/education.

 Developing a world-leading youth coach fraternity is a key part of the EPPP, which the Premier League implements via a range of coach development programmes.